- Why you should pay attention to Vue

 With it being template-based, you only need to specify for each input what kind of validators should be used when the value changes.
 The errors will be automatically generated with 40+ locales supported.
 Many rules are available out of the box.

 - Template-based validation that is both familiar and easy to set up;

 - i18n Support and error messages in 40+ locales;

 VeeValidate tackles the major pain points of form validation and addresses them in the most flexible way possible:

 - Ability to craft complicated UX for your users;

 - Most common validations are built-in;

 - Utilities to enhance the accessibility and styling of your form;

 The team is welcoming everyone to contribute to the project and has a good documentation and contribution guide.
 It also has several great examples and great community.

-We’ve gathered the most useful and well-developed open source projects on Vue to our taste.
+We’ve gathered the most useful and well-developed Vue open source projects to our taste.
 We would like to note once again: first of all, before choosing a project for contribution, pay attention to such things as documentation and contribution guide.
 Also, choose the project that you like the most, regardless of whether it is popular or not.
 If you want us to include any other tools in this collection – please drop us a line.
 We hope you’ll share this article to help people know about great open-source projects.